LEXUEYE/suricata/doc/userguide/configuration/suricata-yaml.rst

 is created in the default-log-dir.
 It can also be created elsewhere if a absolute path is set in the yaml-file.

-The file that is saved in example the ``default-log-dir`` `/var/log/suricata`, can be be opened with every program which supports the pcap file format.
+The file that is saved in example the default -log-dir /var/log/suricata, can be be opened with every program which supports the pcap file format.
 This can be Wireshark, TCPdump, Suricata, Snort and many others.